YilinCui/TCP_Server/README.md

 By accessing or using this project, you agree to abide by the above terms.

-# Device Mode
-1. Non-testing mode (deviceMode=0): Device data (which can be programmed), such as parameter data, is serialized and deserialized locally through IO.
-If local data is not available, default values are returned.
-Non-programmable data will return random values (such as Device Log, Episode, etc.).
-2. Espresso testing script mode 1 (deviceMode=1): Fuzzy testing + Semi-random: Espresso retrieves the data and parses it locally, then compares it with the actual UI data.
-All returned data is randomly generated within a reasonable range.
-3. Espresso testing script mode 2 (deviceMode=2): Fuzzy testing + Fully random: Espresso retrieves the data and parses it locally, then compares it with the actual UI data.
-All returned data is randomly generated without any pattern.
-4. Espresso testing script mode 3 (deviceMode=3): Regression testing.
-Predefined data and expected test results: Espresso does not need to parse the data locally.
-Each Testcase will have predetermined expected data and results.
-Espresso should directly compare whether the results are correct.
-5. Espresso testing script mode 4 (deviceMode=4): Integration testing.
-Collaboration of multiple modules, such as popup testing.
-6. Espresso testing script mode 5 (deviceMode=5): Testing is aimed at all programmable+retrievable parameters.
-For example, using Brady, Espresso randomly opens parameter settings, randomly clicks an option.
-During the program, it records all data on the current UI screen, then retrieves it for comparison.
-If the data matches, the test passes.
-7. Stress/Performance testing (deviceMode=10): Testing the Programmer's performance when faced with a large amount of garbage/illegitimate data.

 ### TCP Server-Client Interaction and Data Processing Workflow
 - Start
 - TCP Server Listens on port 8888